What is Facial Recognition? Applications and How it Works

 Of course, with blurry images where the facial features are missing or ambiguous, there will be a higher degree of uncertainty.

-We’ve discussed what facial recognition is and how it works.
-However, perhaps the more important question is can we rely on it?
+We've discussed what facial recognition is and how it works.
+However, perhaps the more important questions are: Can we rely on it?
 How accurate is the facial recognition tech that we have today?

-There is likely no single concrete answer to that question.
-Obviously, face recognition accuracy varies depending on the algorithm and the conditions we test it in.
+There is likely no single concrete answer to those questions.
+Obviously, facial recognition accuracy varies depending on the algorithm and the conditions we test it in.
 A 99.63% accuracy may sound pretty high.
 However, acceptable accuracy levels are all a matter of scale and context.
-For example, when we look at that number in the context of airport security, it’s difficult to decide on an acceptable margin of error.
+For example, when we look at that number in the context of airport security, it's difficult to decide on an acceptable margin of error.

 The Hartsfield–Jackson Atlanta International Airport receives over 260,000 passengers daily.
 At such a scale, most security officials would not accept even a 0.37% error rate.
-However, researchers are constantly exploring new approaches to face recognition.
-As computing power increases, face recognition accuracy should continue to improve as well.
+However, researchers are constantly exploring new approaches to facial recognition.
+As computing power increases, facial recognition accuracy should continue to improve as well.

 What is facial recognition used for?

 The applications of the technology are vast and varied.
-The following examples are just a few of the most interesting ways many businesses use face recognition today.
+The following examples are just a few of the most interesting ways many businesses use facial recognition today.

-Numerous popular smartphone applications rely on face recognition.
-Some famous examples would be the face filters on Instagram, Snapchat, and LINE.
-By locating the user’s facial landmarks, the AR app can accurately superimpose image filters over the user’s face in real time.
+Numerous popular smartphone applications rely on facial recognition.
+Some famous examples would be the face filters on Instagram, Snapchat and LINE.
+By locating the user's facial landmarks, aps using extended reality can accurately superimpose image filters over the user's face in real time.

 While not yet available in most countries, there are numerous merchants that now accept facial recognition payments in China.
 Moreover, on October 16th, 2019, SnapPay announced their launch of face recognition payment technology in North America.

-Another application of this technology would be security gates or doors.
-Whether it be the entrance to your apartment complex, the front lobby of your office, or even train station ticket barriers, facial recognition technology could be used to allow or deny entry.
-While this technology isn’t that common yet in most countries, many businesses in China seem to be warming to the technology rather quickly.
+Another application of this technology involves security gates or doors.
+Whether it be the entrance to your apartment complex, the front lobby of your office, or even train station ticket barriers, facial recognition technology can be used to allow or deny entry.
+While this technology isn't that common yet in most countries, many businesses in China seem to be warming to the technology rather quickly.

 As you can see, there are numerous beneficial applications of facial recognition.
-As the accuracy of the models increase, more and more countries will likely adopt face recognition technology into their infrastructure.
+As the accuracy of the models increase, more and more countries will likely adopt the technology into their infrastructure.